razziel89/go-imapgrab/README.md

 - does not use encryption
 - uses `localhost` as host/server
 - uses the same username and password as the email account you wish to view
-- uses the port 30912 (or another one if specified via the `--server-port` flag)
+- uses the port 30912 (or another one if specified via the optional `--server-port` flag)

 For Thunderbird, that would look like this (note that the first digit of the port number is obscured):